-What are Piezo Stages?
+What are Nanopositioning Piezo Stages?

-Enter the “piezo” of the piezo stage. piezo is an abbreviation of piezoelectric.
+Enter the “piezo” of the piezo stage.
+Piezo is an abbreviation of piezoelectric.
 The word piezo comes from the Greek word “to squeeze or press.”
 In 1880, the Curies discovered that when they squeezed certain types of materials, especially crystals, the material gained an electric charge.
 When they released the pressure, the crystalline material would give off the charge.
 They could harness the resulting electricity to develop motors that could make very miniscule and precise incremental movements.

-Thus, a piezo stage, or piezoelectric stage, is a surface which is controlled by a piezoelectric motor.
-The piezoelectric actuator is composed of a piezoelectric motor (motion created by applying voltage inverse piezoelectric effect) plus mechanical elements which allow the movement of the stage.
+Thus, a piezo stage, or piezoelectric stage, is a surface which is controlled by a piezo motor.
+The piezoelectric actuator is composed of a piezo motor (motion created by applying voltage inverse piezoelectric effect) plus mechanical elements which allow the movement of the stage.
 To control the movement of the stage, modern piezo stages are fitted with a controller and position feedback device and manipulated via a computer interface.